 The Board has decided to table the proposed amendments to Bylaw 2 and will not move forward with them at this time.

 Despite this, if you wish to comment please email firstname.lastname@example.org.

 Posted December 18, 2015

 The College of Dental Surgeons of BC has posted amendments to Part 2 of its bylaws dealing with election and succession of executive board officers, eligibility requirements, and associated consequential changes to definitions and numbering.

-The proposed changes are presented as a red-lined version of the current Bylaw Part 2.
-The consultation period is open until
+The proposed changes were presented as a red-lined version of the current Bylaw Part 2.
+The consultation period closed on March 20, 2016.

 These proposed changes do not affect the CDSBC board elections in 2016.

 A succession model for the roles of treasurer, vice-president and president will ensure that the leadership of the CDSBC Board benefits from continuity, stability, and experience.
 Succession enables the executive to lead CDSBC with an increased level of responsibility as an executive progresses “up the ladder.”
 This ensures that when an executive board member ascends to the presidency, they will be equipped with the experience and knowledge to provide CDSBC with the most capable leadership.

 This approach is consistent with modern principles of effective governance, and is becoming increasingly common among organizations with elected boards.